mnjd/parse_molecule/README.md

 So, the code has to be challenged against more complicated formulas than the 3 listed above.

-Fractional multipliers break the code..
+Fractional multipliers break the code.